yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: Je le recommande chaudement.
 fr: C'est pour l'instant le meilleur shell que j'ai utilisé.
 Je le préfère au bash.
 en: Yes, zsh is a shell.
-en: But it is also a script language extremly well suited to file management.
+en: But it is also a script language very well suited to file management.
 en: For now, it is the best shell I used.
-I prefer zsh to bash.
+en: I prefer zsh to bash.

 ### Prolog